Julie-Steele/Julie-Steele.github.io/_thoughts/marriage.md

 - There's a class of people / exciting opportunities that could happen, won't reach out to you (maybe it's a fun event idea that just requires a little activaiton energy), but would happily accept if you reached out!
 - There's no way that "Going with the flow" and being the acceptor/rejector creates the best situation.
 You can act!
   - As an analogy, actively picking fish has to be better than letting whatever fish (people, events) flop onto your rod.
 - Genuine proposals come off well!
-Embarrasment is never too bad
+Embarrassment is never too bad
 - Possible mistakes in this post:
   - maybe life usually isn't anything like the Gale Shapely algorithm.